 - Use the Profile Tool to work with the community to identify unidentified heritage plants to research and add to the heritage plant inventory.

 - (Completed) Create Nominate an Edmonton Heritage Tree Form

 - Use the Profile Tool to identify gaps in the catalogue.

-- Add newly identified plants to online and offline herbarium collection
+- Add newly identified plants to an online and offline herbarium collection

 - Create a series of self-guided walking tours of Edmonton heritage plants for print or download; explore audio or podcast options.

-- Create “How to Plant a Heritage Tree” guide with best practices for landscapers and citizens.
+- Create a “How to Plant a Heritage Tree” guide with best practices for landscapers and citizens.

 - Perform a policy review of how various municipalities treat and protect heritage trees and compare and contrast these strategies with the City of Edmonton.